Create a culture that means business™

 It’s important to realize the vital role management plays in the development of a company.
 Gallup estimates that managers account for 70 percent of the variance in employee engagement scores across business units.
 Great leadership is a crucial factor in retaining employees; it goes back to the famous saying that “people don’t leave jobs, they leave managers.”

-By 2020, it’s estimated that nearly half of the workforce in the United States will be comprised of millennials.
+By 2025, it’s estimated that roughly 75 percent of the global workforce will be millennials.
 Therefore, it is crucial to determine what these younger employees want out of a company.
 Ask yourself the following questions:

 Millennials are looking for more than just a job with a steady paycheck, they want careers in which they are engaged with their company’s goals, and can develop their professional skills.
 A 2014 survey conducted by the Harvard Business Review and The Energy Project found that employees are most engaged when these four core needs are being met: